 Perhaps nowhere is this more plain than in the movies, where men’s love interests stay the same age as they get older, and @sphericalfruit sent in a fantastic example.
 The four posters below are part of a new marketing plan for the forthcoming movie, The Counselor.

 What a stunning example of Sontag’s observation.
 The men are not considered unattractive by virtue of the fact that you can tell they have skin.
 The women, in contrast, have faces that are so smooth that they look inhuman; their images are halfway between photograph and cartoon.
-Amazingly, this treatment of images of men and women is so ubiquitous that it now looks more or less normal to us.Lisa Wade is a professor of sociology at Occidental College.
+Amazingly, this treatment of images of men and women is so ubiquitous that it now looks more or less normal to us.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.